 What is content testing?

-Content testing is a research method used to learn whether your content works for users.
+Content testing is a research method used to evaluate the effectiveness of your content in terms of usability, readability, accessability, and more.
 Using content testing, you can check if the content created makes sense to users, resonates with their challenges, and provides enough context to help them.

 How to test content?